A compelling OG image can boost engagement and click-through rates.

 Much like how meta tags can be used to describe your content to search engines, Open Graph Meta tags can be used to describe your content to social media channels and to augment and enhance your content in more places, such as rich snippets.

-When you share a link on Twitter a thumbnail preview image usually appears in a card.
-There are four kinds of Twitter card, each suited to particular media types, find out more here.
+When you share a link on Twitter or X a thumbnail preview image usually appears in a card.
+There are four kinds of card, each suited to particular media types.
+Setting twitter:card to summary_large_image gives you the full-width image layout.